Wandering Stranger

 Thomas retrieved the stone and tossed it between his hands.
 “For someone to surrender this, they must possess something even more valuable.”

-“That’s a valid point,” Juliana answered.
-She cocked her head and stared at the jewel.
-“What could you possibly have that makes surrendering that gem worthwhile?”
+“That’s a valid point,” Juliana said, tilting her head to stare at the jewel.
+“But what could anyone possess that would make surrendering this flawless gem worthwhile?”

-The mystery man looked at the pair before him and waved them closer.
-When they eased closer, the drifter wrapped his arms around their shoulders.
-“I have a map that promises a treasure worth a thousand times the price of that pebble.”
+The wanderer looked at the pair before him and waved them closer.
+When they eased in, he mirrored their motion, his lips curling into a conspiratorial smile.
+“I have a map that promises a hoard that would shame kings of legend.”

 Thomas grinned as he tossed the jewel into the air and snatched it.
 He glanced at Juliana, and as soon as she nodded, he nudged the wanderer’s arm.
-“That’s something that piques our interest, would you need any aid tracking that treasure?”
+“That piques our interest.
+Would you like aid in unearthing such treasure?”

-“Excellent,” Julianna squealed as she grabbed the gem and shoved it into her pocket.
-“What’s your name?”
+Juliana seized the gem and shoved it into her pocket.
+“What’ll we call you, stranger?”